aws-samples/amazon-elasticache-redis-and-memcached-java-client-examples/README.md

 ### Prerequisites to run the examples

-Prior to running these examples, make sure you have all the following are configured in the same AWS region and in the same AWS account.
+Prior to running these examples, make sure you have all the following components configured in the same AWS region and in the same AWS account.

 **Amazon ElastiCache clusters:**